Or, What Else Must Management Do for a Successful Agile Transformation?

 - Work hard to align teams and break down barriers

 These might seem like simple, obvious steps to some.
 That simplicity, however, hides the fact that they are all learned skills that require training and practice.
-If you are interested in developing these skills for yourself, take a look at our coaching and training services and reach out with any questions.
+If you are interested in developing these skills for yourself, take a look at our Agile Leadership training or coaching services and reach out with any questions.